 CI Games has announced the establishment of Hexworks, a new game development studio based in Barcelona and Bucharest.
 The Barcelona team opened its doors in early March, followed by the Bucharest team a few weeks later.
-Collectively, the teams are working on fantasy action RPG Lords of the Fallen 2 for PlayStation 5, Xbox One, and PC.
+Collectively, the teams are working on fantasy action RPG Lords of the Fallen 2 for PlayStation 5, Xbox Series, and PC.

 “It’s been a long time since we started talking about Lords of the Fallen 2 and trying different ideas,” said CI Games CEO Marek Tyminski in a press release.
 “I am very excited for us to be able to announce the new studio that has been already at work for the last half of the year and made significant progress.
 Initially we decided to keep that quiet as we didn’t want to bring that to public eyes before we would build the core team and before we would all agree on the details of the first project and move forward with our vision.
 So, this is the time to officially say we are here and we’re here to stay.”